simp/pupmod-simp-simp/REFERENCE.md

 NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**

-A 'last effort' script to clean up all of the SIMP material on the system that may cause issues
+system that may cause issues

 #### Parameters